treadwelllane/lua-santoku-tsetlin/doc/learning-to-triangulate.md

-## Learning-to-Triangulate Spectral Hash Codes for Cross-Domain Extension
+# Learning-to-Triangulate Spectral Hash Codes for Cross-Domain Extension

-### Related Work and Keywords

-This work intersects several research areas in the hashing and retrieval
-literature:

-**Cross-Modal Hashing**: Methods that learn hash codes across different modalities (text, image, audio), particularly relevant for our cross-domain Space A/Space B setup.

-**Anchor Graph Hashing**: Uses representative anchor points for scalable hashing, providing theoretical foundations for neighbor-based triangulation approaches.

-**Out-of-Sample Extension**: Techniques for generating hash codes for new data without retraining, a core challenge we address through learned triangulation.

-**Domain Adaptation Hashing**: Methods that adapt hash functions across different domains or feature distributions, relevant for bridging Space A structure with Space B neighborhoods.

-**Neighbor-Augmented Learning**: Approaches that use k-nearest neighbor information as additional features for improved prediction, closely related to our triangulation learning paradigm.

-**Spectral Hashing**: Graph-based methods that use eigenvalue decomposition for hash code generation, forming our baseline pipeline.

-**Consensus Hashing**: Techniques that combine multiple hash codes or hash functions through learned aggregation, related to our learned triangulation of neighbor codes.

-### Problem Setup
+Fundamentally an extension to self-taught hashing, this solves the out-of-sample extension problem of spectral hashing by learning to hash out-of-sample data points by per-bit classifiers that use the concatenation of nearest in-sample neighbor codes as features.

+## Motivation

+Spectral hashing pipelines can produce highly useful binary codes for in-sample data points with customizable spatial behavior.
+The underlying graph used in spectral hashing can be as simple as a KNN graph using some observable document features (e.g. text features or semantic embeddings), in which case the hamming distance between spectral embeddings approximates distance in the original feature space, or as complex as one specifically designed such that the spectral embeddings have specific spatial relationships (e.g. packing books of the same author as immediate nearest neighbors, with books of the same year one band out, followed by books of the same genre, etc.).
+Note that in this complex scenario the designed embedding space does not use the observable features of documents at all, instead relying on domain knowledge to form graph edges.

+Challenges arise when a new data point is to be projected into this embedding space.
+Traditional spectral hashing relies on the uniform distribution assumption, which is impractical for real world datasets.
+Self-taught hashing addresses this by training per-bit classifiers to learn mappings from observable features to embeddings, but this typically requires the graph be constructed using the same feature space used to train the classifiers, and while projected codes can still be useful, the per-bit classifiers struggle to recover the in-sample codes accurately.
+Anchor graph hashing is another approach to this problem, which replaces direct per-bit classifiers with a derivation from distances between new data points and static in-sample anchor/landmark points to spectral coordinates, and shares the practical requirement that the feature space used to compute distances from new points to landmark points must be the same as the feature space used to construct the graph.

+Furthermore, in the case of a customized embedding space derived from a graph encoding domain knowledge of entity relationships instead of observable features, neither traditional spectral hashing's out-of-sample extension via analytical eigenfunctions nor self-taught hashing's per-bit classifiers can project new data points into the embedding space sufficiently well due primarily due to the mismatch between the domain knowledge used to construct the graph and the potentially unrelated observable features of the documents.

+## Proposed Solution: Cross Domain Hashing via Learned Triangulation

-We construct a spectral hashing system where Feature Space A (tags/metadata) defines graph topology optimized for domain-specific similarity, while Feature Space B (text/semantic content) provides triangulation landmarks for out-of-sample extension.
+We construct a generalized spectral hashing system where Feature Space A (domain features, e.g. tags/metadata) defines graph topology optimized for domain-specific similarity, while Feature Space B (observed text/semantic features) provides triangulation landmarks for out-of-sample extension.
 This intentional separation enables semantic search that retrieves based on latent structural relationships from Space A while using Space B neighborhoods as landmarks for triangulation learning to locate new points within that structure.

+In other words, we extend self-taught hashing by leveraging the in-sample codes of neighbors to the new data point in the readily available Feature Space B as the input features for the per-bit classifiers, optionally also including Feature Space B as additional features.
+This transforms the difficult problem of learning to project from Feature Space B into Feature Space A into a triangulation problem, where we source landmarks via Feature Space B and then learn to triangulate a new data point within Feature Space A from landmarks in the same feature space.

 ### Baseline Spectral Pipeline

-**In-Sample Code Generation:**
 1. **Graph Construction**: Build mutual k-NN graph from Feature Space A similarities
 2. **Spectral Decomposition**: Compute bottom eigenvectors of graph Laplacian
-3. **Binarization**: Apply iterative quantization or sign thresholding to obtain binary codes
+3. **Binarization**: Apply iterative quantization or sign/median thresholding to obtain binary codes
 4. **Optional Optimization**: Greedy bit flipping to maximize adjacency preservation

 This produces high-quality codes for in-sample data, but provides no mechanism for out-of-sample extension since new points cannot be added to the fixed spectral decomposition.

-### Core Challenge: Out-of-Sample Extension
+### Out of Sample Extension

-**The fundamental problem**: How to generate Space A-derived codes for new data points without recomputing the entire spectral decomposition?

-**Direct learning limitations**: Training classifiers to predict Space A codes directly from Space B features is often intractable and insufficiently accurate.

-### Proposed Solution: Learning-to-Triangulate

-**Core Insight**: Use Space B neighborhoods to triangulate Space A codes through learned optimal combination rather than naive aggregation.

-**Method Overview:**
-1. **Neighbor Retrieval**: For out-of-sample point, find k nearest neighbors in Space B
+1. **Neighbor Retrieval**: For out-of-sample points, find k nearest neighbors in Space B
 2. **Space A Code Retrieval**: Extract the pre-computed Space A codes for these k neighbors
 3. **Learned Triangulation**: Train mapping from neighborhood Space A codes → inferred Space A code for novel point
-4. **Optional Enhancement**: Include Space B features as additional signal when resources allow

-**Learning-to-Triangulate Architecture:**

-**Input Features:**
-- **Primary**: Neighborhood Space A codes (concatenated: k × 128 features OR
-  aggregated: 128 features)
-- **Optional**: Space B features of query point (d additional features)

-**Output**: Triangulated 128-bit Space A code for the novel point

-**Training**: Learn mapping using in-sample data where Space B neighborhoods and corresponding Space A codes are known

-### Research Contributions

-**1. Learned Triangulation Functions**
-Replace hand-crafted aggregation (majority vote, distance weighting) with learned optimal combination that adapts to local neighborhood patterns and cross-domain context.

-**2. Cross-Domain Out-of-Sample Extension**
-Enable spectral hash extension without spectral recomputation by learning the mapping between Space B neighborhoods and Space A spectral positions.

-### Evaluation Framework
+### Scaling Considerations

-**Triangulation Learning Quality:**
-- Average Hamming distance between triangulated codes and ground-truth Space A codes
-- Per-bit error analysis: min/max/std bit error rates across code positions

-**Training Data Performance:**
-- AUC for retrieval tasks using triangulated codes
-- Clustering quality metrics on triangulated training codes
-- Best margin exhaustive scan: optimal Hamming radius for balanced precision/recall

-**Out-of-Sample Extension Performance:**
-- AUC for retrieval tasks using triangulated codes on unseen data
-- Clustering quality on triangulated unseen codes
-- Best margin analysis for unseen code performance

-**Note**: All retrieval and clustering evaluation uses the original/sampled pairwise data that constructed the initial Space A graph, testing how well the triangulated codes capture the desired spatial characteristics in the projected code space.
+The introduction of an additional landmark-lookup step at inference can add latency.
+This can be mitigated by both aggressively reducing the Feature Space B dimensionality via feature selection or by reducing the number of indexed landmarks.

-### Novelty and Impact
+## Novelty and Impact

-**Theoretical**: Treats cross-domain out-of-sample extension as a learned triangulation problem rather than fixed geometric operation, providing principled alternative to spectral recomputation.
+**Theoretical**: Treats cross-domain out-of-sample extension as a learned triangulation problem rather than fixed geometric operation or a direct per-bit learning problem, providing an alternative to STH and AGH that provides a generalized solution the out-of-sample extension problem, allowing different feature spaces to be used used for graph construction and extension.

-**Practical**: Enables scalable spectral hashing deployment where recomputing spectral decomposition for new data is computationally prohibitive.
+**Practical**: Enables scalable spectral hashing deployment in situations where it is necessary to project into a domain-specific embedding space from observable features different than those used in graph construction (e.g. designing an embedding based on labeled data and then projecting into it from observed features)